Off To College

 Shiny Secular Utopias

-Etidorhpa, or The End of the Earth by John Uri Lloyd, first published in 1895.
-While I am reading it because of a possible tie-in to my grandmother, it also sounds the same alarm as Vox Dei.
+I have almost finished the book Etidorhpa, or The End of the Earth by John Uri Lloyd, first published in 1895.
+While I am reading it because of a possible tie-in to my grandmother, it also sounds the same alarm as Vox Day.
 This excerpt is taken from chapter 51, “Beware of Biology, The Science of the Life of Man”:

-“Bah,” he said; “does not another searcher in that same science field tell the mother that there is no personal hereafter, that she will never see her babe again?
+Over 100 years between Lloyd and Vox Day sounding the same warning.
+Not being a historian, I am not quickly able to state who, how long, or how often this warning is given.
+But Vox is more of a polymath than I am:“Bah,” he said; “does not another searcher in that same science field tell the mother that there is no personal hereafter, that she will never see her babe again?
 One man of science steals the body, another man of science takes away the soul, the third annihilates heaven; they go like pestilence and famine, hand in hand, subsisting on all that craving humanity considers sacred, and offering no tangible return beyond a materialistic present.
 This same science that seems to be doing so much for humanity will continue to elevate so-called material civilization until, as the yeast ferment is smothered in its own excretion, so will science-thought create conditions to blot itself from existence, and destroy the civilization it creates.
 Science is heartless, notwithstanding the personal purity of the majority of her helpless votaries.
-She is a thief, not of ordinary riches, but of treasures that can not be replaced.
+She is a thief, not of ordinary riches, but of treasures that cannot be replaced.
 Before science provings the love of a mother perishes, the hope of immortality is annihilated.
 Beware of materialism, the end of the science of man.
-Beware of the beginning of biological inquiry, for he who commences, can not foresee the termination.
+Beware of the beginning of biological inquiry, for he who commences, cannot foresee the termination.
 I say to you in candor, no man ever engaged in the part of science lore that questions the life essence, realizing the possible end of his investigations.
 The insidious servant becomes a tyrannical master; the housebreaker is innocent, the horse thief guiltless in comparison.
 Science thought begins in the brain of man; science provings end all things with the end of the material brain of man.
 Beware of your own brain.”

 Everyone, of every creed or lack thereof, needs to get this basic fact through their college-thickened skulls.
 The shiny, sexy, secular science-fiction society of progressive fantasies is not going to happen.
 The demographic realities have already killed that dream, the corpse just hasn't finished twitching yet.
 The material choice is not Christian tradition vs post-Christian utopia, it is Christian tradition vs PRE-Christian dystopia.
 And if you don't understand what that entails, then I suggest you get caught up on your ancient history, starting with Caesar and Tacitus.